rubyatscale/rubocop-packs/README.md

 # rubocop-modularization

-A collection of Rubocop rules for modularization..
+A collection of Rubocop rules for modularization.

 ## Installation